Pad printing: Substrate

 Substrate is the technical term used to address any parts or materials to be printed.
 Fixtures vary in materials and complexity depending on the application.
 Substrates need to be clean and free from surface contamination to allow proper ink adhesion.

 Making of printing plates

 There are two main techniques used to create a printing plate.
 The traditional technique requires a UV exposure unit and involves photo exposure with film positives and chemical etching.
-A second technique known as "computer to plate" requires a laser engraver and involves automated laser etching.
+A second technique known as computer to plate requires a laser engraver and involves automated laser etching.
 The latter technique is more convenient for short production delays, high precision, stable quality control.

 Both techniques can be applied on a specialized polymer or steel plate.
 The standard cycle life that can be expected out of a polymer plate is quite low (50,000 impressions on the high end).
 By comparison, a hardened steel plate can easily last for over 1 million impressions.

 Printing application examples

-Pad printing is typically used for applications where print quality, precision or a complex shape are involved.
+Pad printing is typically used for applications where print quality, precision or a complex shape is involved.